GeoscienceAustralia/dea-ard-scene-select/README.rst

 Otherwise it is assumed the scripts are running in an appropriate environment.

 For the integration tests, it is assumed that there is a  $USER"_automated_testing" database that can be created and destroyed.
+For NCI the database is hosted on deadev.nci.org.au.

 DASS unit tests
 ---------------